There are at least 6 different types of PCOS that are recognized.

 - +/- Polycystic ovaries (NOT required for diagnosis) – Contrary to popular belief, polycystic ovaries are NOT required for the diagnosis of PCOS.
 In fact, they aren’t even seen in many women who have PCOS.

-You should notice right away that the diagnostic criteria has nothing to do with your hormone levels.
+You should notice right away that the diagnostic criteria have nothing to do with your hormone levels.

 PCOS is predominately a clinical diagnosis (1) (meaning it is diagnosed based on your clinical presentation) and it is confirmed with lab studies.